2022-2026 ACTION AGENDA EXPLORER

 DESIRED OUTCOMES

-• Reduce impact of invasive species
+• Reduce predation of juvenile salmon

 Actions